Get all your news in one place.

 Dyson Supersonic technical performance

-Super by name, super by nature, the Dyson Supersonic is powered by a motor that’s six times faster than that of the average hair dryer.
+Super by name, super by nature.
+The motor in the Dyson Supersonic is six times faster than the average hair dryer's.
 This high speed produces a stream of controlled air that dries strands noticeably fast without reliance on extreme heat, which is damaging to hair.
 We're sure anyone with a long hairstyle who usually spends ages blow-drying it will appreciate this.

-When using this techy tool, we noticed that it didn't feel as powerful as some other high-tech dryers, such as the ghd Helios.
+Using this techy tool, to us it didn't feel as powerful as some other high-tech dryers, like the ghd Helios, for example.
 Instead, we got a steady stream of air delivered at a targeted angle that smoothed the cuticle without much noise (or heat).
 As well as reducing the overall drying time, this is one of the quietest hair dryers we've tried and our hair always looks and feels healthy after using it.

-Shark hair dryer vs Dyson Supersonic: the w&h verdict
+Shark Hair Dryer vs Dyson Supersonic: the woman&home verdict

-It is a fairly close competition but, if we have to choose between the two (which is the reason we’re here, after all), the Dyson Supersonic cinches it.
-Why?
-First of all, we’re enamoured with its sleek, lightweight design and it has more attachments that are designed for a wider variety of hair types (five versus Shark’s three).
-Plus, we have to give credit where credit is due – this dryer launched first and was a truly groundbreaking innovation at that time.
+But we are also enamoured with the Supersonic's sleek, lightweight design and it has more attachments that are designed for a wider variety of hair types (five, versus Shark’s three).
+Plus, we have to give credit where credit is due; this dryer launched first and was truly groundbreaking innovation at the time.
+However, it is the significantly more expensive option.

-The downsides?
-This Dyson model is significantly more expensive and the attachments aren't as smart.
-So, if you have and can afford to spend the extra money, we’d recommend opting for the Dyson Supersonic.
-If, however, you’re looking for a more affordable model – and one that takes the guesswork out of choosing settings for the diffuser and styling nozzles – we don't think the Shark STYLE iQ dryer would disappoint.
-Its easy handling and sleek design make it a great tool.
+So, if you have and can afford to spend the extra money, we’d recommend opting for Dyson, but if you’re looking for a more affordable model that still packs a significant punch for its styling prowess, we don't think the Shark SpeedStyle Pro Dryer will disappoint.
+Its easy handling and sleek design make it a brilliant tool, too.

 Sign up to read this article